KittyGiraudel/site/_posts/2012-01-01-digging-into-my-slides-sass.md

 </section>
 <section id="counters">
 <h2>CSS counters and Sass <a href="#counters">#</a></h2>
-<p>CSS counters are part of a CSS2 module (and not CSS3 as it is often claimed) making items numbering possible with CSS only.
+<p>CSS counters are part of the <a href="http://www.w3.org/TR/CSS21/generate.html">CSS 2.1 "Generated content" module</a> (and not CSS3 as it is often claimed) making items numbering possible with CSS only.
 The main idea is the following:</p>
 <ol>
 <li>initialize one or more counters with <code>counter-reset</code>,</li>
 <li>at each occurrence of a specific item, increment the counter with <code>counter-increment</code>,</li>
 <li>at each occurrence of a specific item, display the current counter with the <code>:before</code> pseudo-element and <code>content: counter(my-counter)</code>.</li>
 </ol>
 <p>Now, what if you want nested counters?
 Where headings level 1 are numbered like 1, 2, 3, headings level 2 are numbered x.1, x.2, x.3, headings level 3 are numbered x.x.1, x.x.2, x.x.3...</p>
-<p>Doing this with vanilla CSS isn't too hard but require code repetition and quite a lot of code.
-With a Sass @for loop, we can do it with less than 10 lines of code.</p>
+<p>Doing this with vanilla CSS isn't too hard but require code repetition and quite a lot of lines.
+With a Sass <code>@for</code> loop, we can do it with less than 10 lines of code.</p>
 {% highlight css %}
 /* Initialize counters */
 body {